flybywiresim/docs/docs/start/reported-issues.md

 - The built-in MSFS ATC will experience the same altitude issues - you may see FL390 on your altimeter, but the ATC will see you at a different altitude.

+#### FCU Heading Knob

-- On the first load of the A32NX the heading knob push/pull may not work.
+On the first load of the A32NX the heading knob push/pull may not work.

-    - Solutions:
+- Solution:
-        1. Restart once as for unknown reasons this event doesn't work the first time.
+    - Restart once as for unknown reasons this event doesn't work the first time.

-        2. Set Cockpit Interaction System to `legacy`
+!!! info "**Legacy** Cockpit Interaction System"
+    If you want to use the old method of interacting with the cockpit before Sim Update 5:

     - Go to Menu
     - General Options
     - Accessibility
+    - Select `legacy`

-**^^Using the new Cockpit Interaction System^^**
+Using **New** Cockpit Interaction System

 - Highlight a control (like a knob).
 - Hold ++lbutton++ to lock to that control.
 Now your mouse will not affect any other controls or other mouse bindings.